jamesquinlan/dsc-techstack/topics/latex.md

 LaTeX can not manage images by itself, so you will need to use a package.
-Packages can be used to change the default look of your LaTeX document, or to allow more functionalities.
-In this case, you need to include an image in our document, so you should use the graphicx package.
+Packages can be used to change the default look of your LaTeX document or to allow more functionalities.
+In this case, you need to include an image in our document, so you should use the `graphicx` package.
 This package gives new commands, `\includegraphics{...}` and `\graphicspath{...}`.
-To use the graphicx package, include the following line in you preamble: \usepackage{graphicx}
+To use the `graphicx` package, include the following line in your preamble: \usepackage{graphicx}

 The command \graphicspath{ {images/} } tells LaTeX that the images are kept in a folder named images under the current directory.

 The \includegraphics{universe} command is the one that actually included the image in the document.
-Here universe is the name of the file containing the image without the extension, then universe.PNG becomes universe.
-The file name of the image should not contain white spaces nor multiple dots.
+Here universe is the name of the file containing the image without the extension, then universe.PNG becomes the universe.
+The file name of the image should not contain white spaces or multiple dots.

 Note: The file extension is allowed to be included, but it's a good idea to omit it.
 If the file extension is omitted it will prompt LaTeX to search for all the supported formats.
 It is also usually recommended to use lowercase letters for the file extension when uploading image files.
-For more details see the section about generating high resolution and low resolution images.
+For more details see the section about generating high-resolution and low-resolution images.